divi255/rgbmon/README.md

 Suspend LED management and turn them off.

-Note: if used before system sleep, it's recommended to wait at least 0.5 seconds after the command, to make sure LEDs are turned off:
+Note: if used during system sleep, it's recommended to wait at least 0.5 seconds after the command, to make sure LEDs are turned off:
 ```
 kill -USR1 $(cat /var/run/rgbmon.pid)